B1T-hub/hello-world/README.md

 # hello-world
 Training

-This account is purly for training in Agile and DevOps tools.
+This account is purely for training in Agile and DevOps tools.